tunmsk/nextgen-facebook/readme.txt

 = 8.36.0-dev1 =

-(TBD) Added a configurable length warning to the Open Graph description textarea.
-Removed the open graph namespace from the HTML tag attributes for AMP v0.4.
-Added new "Validate AMP Markup" and "Validate HTML Markup" buttons under the Social Settings metabox Validate tab.
+(2016/10/13) Added new Item Type options in the General settings page.
+Added a configurable length warning for the Open Graph description.
+Removed the Open Graph namespace from the HTML tag attributes when using the AMP plugin.
+Added "Validate AMP Markup" and "Validate HTML Markup" buttons in the Social Settings metabox.

 = 8.35.4-1 =